pedro-duk/data-science-references-and-tips/README.md

 ## General Info

-- <b> Objective: </b> Compile all the references, tips and tricks i have learnt over the years about Data Science with Python, so i can have a quick reference guide when i need to remember a concept on my future projects.
+- <b> Objective: </b> Create a repository of Jupyter Python Notebooks containing all the tips and tricks i have learnt about Data Science with Python, for a quick reference guide on future projects.

+## References and links
+- Large portions of some notebooks were based on the course [Python for Data Science and Machine Learning Bootcamp](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp) by [Jose Portilla](https://www.linkedin.com/in/jmportilla);